bright/new-www/content/projects/revolutionizing-healthcare-with-nhs-certified-bluetooth-devices.md

 <div className="image">![Pulse oximeter](../../static/images/pulse_oximeter.png "Pulse oximeter")</div>

-The RPM system is centered around an Android application, complemented by a couple of Bluetooth health-monitoring devices expertly integrated by the Bright Inventions team. **Smart devices such as pulse oximeters, spirometers, thermometers, or stethoscopes empower medical professionals to efficiently manage more patients** without the need for individual, time-consuming examinations.
+The RPM system is centered around an Android application, complemented by a couple of **Bluetooth health-monitoring devices** integrated by the Bright Inventions team.
+The application empowers medical professionals to efficiently manage more patients without needing individual, time-consuming examinations.

 Another crucial step towards the digitalization of healthcare is **telemedicine**.
 We supported our client in this area as well. **Our team crafted an Android application supporting online consultations for users**.
 Patients have a scheduled consultation in the app; all they need to do is join the meeting, enabling the camera and microphone.